 Figure 5.9.2-1: Historical Data and Analytics storage/deletion procedure

 1. In order to store data or analytics, the NF service consumer invokes Nadrf_DataManagement_StorageRequest service operation by sending an HTTP POST request targeting the resource "ADRF Data Store Records" in clause 4.2.2.2 of 3GPP TS 29.575 [16].
-The request shall include one of the analytics subscription notification(s), network exposure function event exposure subscription notification(s), application function event exposure subscription notification(s), access and mobility function event exposure subscription notification(s), session management function event exposure subscription notification(s), or unified data management event exposure subscription notification(s).

 3. If the data or analytics is stored, the ADRF sends Nadrf_DataManagement_StorageRequest Response message to the consumer with HTTP "201 Created" status code including a representation of the created record.

 4. In order to retrieve the stored data or analytics from the ADRF, the NF service consumer shall invoke the Nadrf_DataManagement_RetrievalRequest service operation by sending an HTTP GET request targeting the resource "ADRF Data Store Records" as described in clause 4.2.2.5 of 3GPP TS 29.575 [16].
-The request shall include fetch correlation identifier(s), or the query parameter value of subscription information.
-In addition, the start time and stop time during which requested data is collected or is to be collected shall be provided if the request has been performed based on subscription information.